-As the College Board defines, AP United States History is a course designed to focus on the development of historical thinking skills (chronological reasoning, comparing and contextualizing, crafting historical arguments using historical evidence, and interpreting and synthesizing historical narrative) and an understanding of content learning objectives organized around seven themes, such as identify, peopling, and America in the world.
+As the College Board defines, AP United States History is a course designed to focus on the development of historical thinking skills (chronological reasoning, comparing and contextualizing, crafting historical arguments using historical evidence, and interpreting and synthesizing historical narrative) and an understanding of content learning objectives organized around seven themes (America & National Identity; Work, Exchange & Technology; Geography & The Environment; Migration & Settlement; Politics & Power; America in the World; America & Regional Culture; Social Structures).
 This course will cover American history from the Pre-Columbian period to the present and will be taught in accordance with the AP U.S. History curriculum framework prepared by the College Board to prepare students for the AP U.S. History exam in May.
 NOTE: Students who opt NOT to take the Advanced Placement United States History Exam will NOT receive AP credit for the course and the course will be changed to American History.